 Alternatively, a dog could be exempt from de-sexing on the basis that their owner is a member of a 'recognised' organisation.
-In this situation, a member would need to provide evidence of their membership to the local government for their dog to be exempt.
+In this situation, a member would need to

 Dogs West, as an example, is a pedigree breeding association in Western Australia whose members are required to abide by a Code of Ethics.